5 Things To Do & Explore in Ilocos Norte

 2. Chill out on the beaches of Pagudpud.

-I’ve never seen so much shades of blue until I visited Pagudpud.
+I’ve never seen so many shades of blue until I visited Pagudpud.
 Just a few kilometers away from Bangui, you will discover that Pagudpud is not your typical beach.
 Because it’s located at the northernmost tip where the winds may be strong, it can get rather gloomy and rainy.
 The deep waters can also get dangerous as the waves are big (perfect for surfing though!).
 However, because of the frequent rain, you’re most typically rewarded with a pretty rainbow; and you’ll love every minute whenever you get a chance of sunshine.

 The hospitality here is great and there are many places to stay – I recommend Evangeline for the great service and comfortable rooms!
 But more than that, if you’re in Pagudpud, it’s definitely a must to “chillax” and listen to the waves crashing on the shore.
 Just don’t let the rain get in the way!